-Depending on what the FDA and CDC find in the data, if the data is sufficient, accurate and shows that benefits of the vaccine outweigh the risks, we may be on track for FDA authorization for children ages 5-11 by the beginning of November.
-This is welcome news in the midst of an unprecedented surge in cases across the US among children.
+Depending on what the FDA and CDC find in the data, if the data is sufficient, accurate and shows that benefits of the vaccine outweigh the risks, we may be on track for FDA authorization for children ages 5-11 in late October.
+This is welcome news in the midst of an unprecedented surge in cases across the US among children, with about a quarter million kids diagnosed and ~2,000 hospitalized each week over the past few weeks.